outrera/free-game-art/foss-copyright-infringement-records.md

     I've often seen amateur/indie game that use ressources coming from proprietary games, especially SFX (for instance, i've seen the jump sound of Sonic or Mario in many amateur games).
-          -- Linux apologist defends the stealing of proprietary assets https://www.reddit.com/r/opensourcegames/comments/7yu7xu/how_linux_community_steals_proprietary_assets/
+          -- Linux apologist defends the stealing of proprietary assets going "others did it too!" way https://www.reddit.com/r/opensourcegames/comments/7yu7xu/how_linux_community_steals_proprietary_assets/